hardik1533/HX7/README.md

 ## 🌐 Deployment

-You can deploy HX7 easily using:
+HX7 can be deployed easily on:

 * **Vercel**
 * **Netlify**
 * **Cloudflare Pages**

-Just update the **Live Demo link** in this README after deployment.
+After deployment, update the **Live Demo link** in this README.

 ---

 ## 📸 Assets & Media

-* All brand logos are locally stored for reliability
+* All car images and brand logos are stored locally
-* Car visuals are optimized for high-resolution displays
+* High-resolution assets optimized for cinematic layouts
-* Designed for cinematic full-screen sections
+* Background videos and animations used for immersive experience

 ---

 ## ⚠️ Disclaimer

-HX7 is a **conceptual showcase project** created for learning, design exploration, and portfolio purposes.
+HX7 is a **conceptual and portfolio project**.
-All car brand names and trademarks belong to their respective owners.
+All car brand names, logos, and trademarks belong to their respective owners.

 ---

 ## 👑 Author

 **Hardik Vanza**
-Frontend Developer | Motion UI
+Frontend Developer | Motion UI Enthusiast

-If you like this project, don’t forget to ⭐ the repository!
+If you like this project, consider giving it a ⭐ on GitHub.

 ---